-Building a cohesive global brand for a multi-product real estate platform.
+Building a cohesive global brand for a complex, multi-product real estate platform.

 Think employee happiness is a separate issue from business success?
 Think again.
 To capitalize on the business potential of employee engagement, companies are exchanging the annual employee survey for an agile approach to improvement that enhances the employee experience in real time.
 With so much potential for change, brand should be used as a roadmap to help administrators and employees act on feedback in a purposeful, meaningful way.